Excellence in teaching and excellence in research

 Everyone is a member of our community for life.
 Our three uniquely intimate campuses encourage an inter-weaving of people,

 ideas and disciplines.
 We celebrate diversity and challenge inequality.
-Whatever your background, race or sexual orientation,
+Whatever your background, race, sexual orientation or gender identity,

-you are part of a vibrant community that lives, learns and plays together.
-This supportive community helped us earn sixth
+you're part of a vibrant community that lives, learns and plays together.
+This supportive community helped us rank in the top ten for student satisfaction out of all

-place in the 2014 National Student Survey for overall student satisfaction, and the 2013 Times Higher Award for Outstanding
+English mainstream universities in the 2016 National Student Survey, and win the 2013 Times Higher Award for Outstanding

 Support for Students.